sarthak7399/Gmail_Clone/README.md

 2. **Express** - Backend framework for building REST APIs.
 3. **React** - Frontend library for creating a responsive UI.
 4. **Node.js** - Server environment for running the backend.
+5. **Material-UI (MUI)** - React component library for building user interfaces with a clean design.

 ## Getting Started